harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ## systemTags

 **What it is:** Specify the [system tags](https://docs.k6.io/docs/tags-and-groups#section-system-tags) to be collected in metrics.
-The Load Impact cloud requires certain system tags to be used.
+The LoadImpact cloud requires certain system tags to be used.

 **How to set it:** `systemTags` in options or `--system-tags` as a command line flag, or `K6_SYSTEM_TAGS` as a environment variable